-- 1. The conduct resulting in the Order would constitute misconduct under the laws of New York State, pursuant to the following sections of New York State Law: - a.
-New York Education Law § 6530(3) (Practicing the profession with negligence on more than one occasion.) - b.
-New York Education Law § 6530(11) (Permitting, aiding or abetting an unlicensed person to perform activities requiring a license.) - c.
-New York Education Law § 6530(16) (A willful or grossly negligent failure to comply with substantial provisions of federal, state, or local laws, rules or regulations, governing the practice of medicine.) - d.
-New York Education Law § 6530(26) (Performing professional services which have not been duly authorized by the patient or his or her legal representative.) - e.
-New York Education Law § 6530(32) (Failing to maintain a record for each patient which accurately reflects the care and treatment of the patient.)
+- B. The Conduct resulting in the Virginia Board's disciplinary action against Respondent would constitute misconduct under the laws of New York State pursuant to the following Sections of New York State Law: - New York Education Law § 6530(3) (Practicing the profession with negligence on more than one occasion); and/or - 2.
+New York Education Law § 6530(32) (Failing to maintain a record for each patient which accurately reflects the evaluation and treatment of the patient).

-SPECIFICATION OF CHARGES
+SPECIFICATION OF CHARGES FIRST SPECIFICATION